 During the project, every hauler you work with will submit weight tags and diversion reports from the corresponding facilities where they dumped debris.
 There also may be a bill of lading.

 Consider working with a waste removal partner, like Dumpsters.com, that has a waste diversion reporting process established and in place.
 This process ensures all weight tickets or transfer station reports are collected and consolidated into one, consistent report.

 Step 7: Submit Final Results to Your Client and Local Regulators

 Several groups will need the final report.
 Instead of estimating the amount of each waste type, you will enter in the exact numbers given to you by the waste tags and bills of lading.
 Municipalities will request a copy, and it will help get any deposits back.
 The building owner will want a copy for their own records.
 Lastly, if LEED certification is involved, the LEED consultant will submit it to award points.

 Frequently, a contract will stipulate where the funds from recycling/reuse will go, and often, the payment will only be sent when you submit the final report.
 The report should be sent once the jobsite work is completed and before deposits are refunded and contracts are paid out.

-Use Our Free Waste Management Plan Template
+Follow Our Waste Management Plan Template for Your Project

 Our customizable waste management plan for construction is available for download and will help you simplify the process for the next time you need to create a WMP for a project.